polyaxon/polyaxon/site/docs/setup/connections/notifications.md

 sidebar: "setup"
 ---

-You can configure Polyaxon to send notifications to users about event changes in the platform.
+You can configure Polyaxon to send notifications to users and systems about event changes in the platform.

 ## Slack